joannaarreola/SQL/Layoffs Project/Layoffs.md

 from layoffs_staging;
 ```
 **D. Delete duplicate entries**
-- Lastly we delete the duplicate entries we identified earlier by filtering the `row_num` column
+- Lastly we delete the duplicate entries identified earlier by filtering the `row_num` column
 ```
 delete from layoffs_staging2
 where row_num > 1;